Backing Local Firms Fund

 • Green Up Farm (Carmarthenshire), in an advisory capacity.

 These growers were provided with bespoke vertical farming equipment through Tech Tyfu’s equipment library.
-The project worked with external partners Business Wales, trialling innovative water‑salinity technology from AWS to improve yields.
+The project worked with external partners, including Business Wales, trialling innovative water‑salinity technology from AWS to improve yields.

-Menter Môn then facilitated supply to public-sector wholesalers by meeting with each grower to assess support needs, introducing them to fruit and veg wholesalers across Wales and supporting price‑setting conversations to enable future supply into schools and other public‑sector settings.
+Menter Môn then facilitated discussions with wholesalers by meeting with each grower to assess support needs, introducing them to fruit and veg suppliers across Wales in an attempt to supply into schools and other public‑sector settings.

 Impact